Cheniere expects gradual rise in LNG demand with COVID-19 vaccine rollout

 Cheniere said it plans to provide greenhouse gas emissions data associated with each LNG cargo to customers beginning in 2022.

-The number of LNG cargoes for which customers notified that they would not take delivery has reduced from this summer, Cheniere said.
+The number of LNG cargoes for which customers said they would not take delivery was reduced from this summer, Cheniere said.

+“We worked closely with state and local officials, suppliers, customers, and other stakeholders to mitigate the impact on our operations through the event while providing critically needed natural gas back into the system to help restore services for human needs.”
+Cheniere Chief Executive Jack Fusco said.

-Cheniere raised its forecast for adjusted earnings before interest, tax, depreciation and amortization to between $4.1 billion and $4.4 billion, from its prior estimate of $3.9 billion to $4.2 billion.
+Cheniere raised its forecast for adjusted earnings before interest, tax, depreciation and amortization (EBITDA) to between $4.1 and $4.4 billion, from its prior estimate of $3.9 and $4.2 billion.

 Net loss attributable to shareholders narrowed to $194 million, or 77 cents per share, in the quarter ended Dec.
 31, from $463 million, or $1.84 per share, in the third quarter.